This Is England

-This Is England is a 2006 British drama film written and directed by Shane Meadows.
-The story centres on young skinheads in England in 1983.
-The film illustrates how their subculture, which has its roots in 1960s West Indies culture, especially ska, soul, and reggae music, became influenced by the far-right, especially white nationalists and white supremacists, which led to divisions within the skinhead scene.
-The film's title is a direct reference to a scene where the character Combo explains his nationalist views using the phrase "this is England" during his speech.
+This Is England is a 2006 British coming-of-age drama film written and directed by Shane Meadows, and starring Thomas Turgoose and Stephen Graham.
+The plot centres on young skinheads in England in 1983, illustrating how their subculture became influenced by far-right politics.
+The film's title is a direct reference to a scene where the character Combo (played by Graham) explains his nationalist views using the phrase "this is England" during his speech.

+This Is England received critical acclaim and went on to gross £5 million at the box office.
+Its success led to the creation of three sequel TV series; This Is England '86 (2010), This Is England '88 (2011), and This Is England '90 (2015).
+The ensemble cast also includes Jo Hartley, Joe Gilgun, Vicky McClure, Andrew Shim, Rosamund Hanson, Jack O'Connell, Chanel Cresswell, Perry Benson, Michael Socha, and Frank Harper.